donboyd5/portopt/README.md

 `portopt` cannot handle nonlinear constraints on asset allocations, and it cannot find an optimal portfolio that satisfies more-complex objectives, such as value-at-risk criteria.
 For my purposes, so far, these are not necessary. `portopt` uses `solve.QP` from the package `quadprog` for minimum-variance optimization.
 Other solvers would be required for more-complex optimization.

 I wrote `portopt` because I was looking for basic portfolio optimization tools in `R`.
-There are many available packages, but the package that looked like it would be most useful, `PortfolioAnalytics`, recently was removed from `CRAN`.
-At some point I may trade up to one of the more-sophisticated portfolio optimization packages available on `CRAN`.
+There are many available packages, but the package that looked like it would be most useful, `PortfolioAnalytics`, recently was removed from `CRAN` although I have installed it from github.
+It seems very powerfu.
+At some point I may use it, or `fPortfolio`, instead of this.

 portopt data sets
 -----------------

-The package includes several data sets with expected returns, standard deviations, and a correlation matrix for multiple asset classes.
+`portopt` includes several data sets, each with expected returns, standard deviations, and a correlation matrix for multiple asset classes.
 These data sets are used in the examples below.
 Each data set is a list with two elements:

 -   `ersd` - a data frame with columns class (the asset class), er (expected return), and sd (standard deviation)
 -   `cormat` - a correlation matrix for these assets.
 Thus, the number of rows and number of columns equal the number of asset classes.
 The row names and column names are the asset-class names.

-The data sets are:
+The data sets and their respective sources are:

--   `stalebrink`
--   `rvk`
--   `horizon10year2017`
+-   `stalebrink` -- Stalebrink, O. J. “Public Pension Funds and Assumed Rates of Return: An Empirical Examination of Public Sector Defined Benefit Pension Plans.”
+The American Review of Public Administration 44, no. 1 (January 1, 2014): 92–111. <https://doi.org/10.1177/0275074012458826>.

+-   `rvk` -- RVK.
+“Asset/Liability Study: Los Angeles Fire and Police Pension System.”
+RVK, Inc., October 2015.

+-   `horizon10year2017` -- “Survey of Capital Market Assumptions: 2017 Edition.”
+Horizon Actuarial Services, LLC, August 2017. <http://www.horizonactuarial.com/uploads/3/0/4/9/30499196/horizon_cma_survey_2017_v0822.pdf>.

+The associated documents are in the "docs" folder of this project, on the github site

 The examples below use these datasets.